juliendecharentenay/PsychrometricsJS/README.md

-pyshcrometricJS
+pyschrometricJS
 =====

-A Psychrometric function library for Javascript.
+A Javascript library of psychrometric function and psychromtric state based on ASHRAE Handbook Fundamentals 2013.

 Usage
 =====